sloweyyy/Trustify-Frontend/README.md

-# Online Notarization Management System - Frontend
+# Trustify - Frontend

-This repository contains the frontend code for **Online Notarization Management System**, a platform for online notarization services that leverages blockchain and NFT for document storage.
+This repository contains the frontend code for **Trustify**, a platform for online notarization services that leverages blockchain and NFT for document storage.
 This frontend interacts with the provided backend to facilitate the user experience.

 ## Features